Facico/Chinese-Vicuna/README.md

 https://user-images.githubusercontent.com/72137647/229739363-1b48f3a9-02a1-46ab-81ee-8c62dc1399b2.mp4

+## NOTICE!

+Before asking questions, take a look at this [FAQ](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/notes.md) first!
+In the FAQ, you can find how to solve problems may be encountered when installing and using this project.

 ## What‘s New

-- **May 10, 2023：Released [chatv1](https://huggingface.co/Chinese-Vicuna/Chinese-Vicuna-lora-7b-chatv1) which have better conversational ability.**
+- **May 10, 2023: Released [chatv1](https://huggingface.co/Chinese-Vicuna/Chinese-Vicuna-lora-7b-chatv1) which have better conversational ability.
+The performance is in [here](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-chat.md)**
-- **May 10, 2023：Released [instruct_chat_50k.jsonl](https://huggingface.co/datasets/Chinese-Vicuna/instruct_chat_50k.jsonl) which is composed of 3k Chinese sharegpt dataset and 2k [alpaca-instruction-Chinese-dataset](https://github.com/hikariming/alpaca_chinese_dataset)**
+- **May 10, 2023: Released [instruct_chat_50k.jsonl](https://huggingface.co/datasets/Chinese-Vicuna/instruct_chat_50k.jsonl) which is composed of 30k Chinese sharegpt dataset and 20k [alpaca-instruction-Chinese-dataset](https://github.com/hikariming/alpaca_chinese_dataset)**
-- March 23, 2023：Released checkpoint-4000 with 50w data training
-- March 23, 2023：Deploy the code for fine-tuning and inferencing in colab
-- March 23, 2023：Provides code that can be used for inference in pure c++
-- March 24, 2023：Released checkpoint-8000 for training about 1.5 epochs on belle+guanaco（100w data）
-- March 26, 2023：Provides a quantitative approach
-- March 27, 2023：Released  checkpoint-final for training 3 epochs on belle+guanaco
-- March 27, 2023：Added multi-round interactive dialog script with alpaca-lora-serve service
-- March 28, 2023：Released  our model on [huggingface](https://huggingface.co/Facico/Chinese-Vicuna-lora-7b-3epoch-belle-and-guanaco)
-- March 29, 2023：Added gradio typewriter-like output with beam search, better user interaction support.
+- April 11, 2023: Released our continuous-finetune on the vertical corpus of Chinese medical quizzes [Chinese-Vicuna-medical](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-medical.md).Provides examples of vertical corpus training
+- April 4, 2023: Add performance for [13B](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-13B.md), which trains on a single 3090.
+- April 1, 2023: Add better support for multi-turn chat in `chat.py` ( Now support 4 generation mode in stream mode/typewriter style: beam search, greedy, sample, beam sample ; We also add cancel button for regeneration )
+- March 29, 2023: Add more detailed test samples. [performance](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance.md)
-- March 29, 2023：Added breakpoint retraining interface to support continued training of other datasets from our checkpoint
+- March 29, 2023: Added breakpoint retraining interface to support continued training of other datasets from our checkpoint
 - March 29, 2023: Released our new [13B-based lora model](https://huggingface.co/Chinese-Vicuna)
-- March 29, 2023: Add more detailed test samples. [performance](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance.md)
+- March 28, 2023: Released  our model on [huggingface](https://huggingface.co/Facico/Chinese-Vicuna-lora-7b-3epoch-belle-and-guanaco)
-- April 1, 2023: Add better support for multi-turn chat in `chat.py` ( Now support 4 generation mode in stream mode/typewriter style: beam search, greedy, sample, beam sample ; We also add cancel button for regeneration )
-- April 4, 2023: Add performance for [13B](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-13B.md), which trains on a single 3090.
+- March 27, 2023: Released  checkpoint-final for training 3 epochs on belle+guanaco
-- April 11, 2023：Released our continuous-finetune on the vertical corpus of Chinese medical quizzes [Chinese-Vicuna-medical](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-medical.md).Provides examples of vertical corpus training

-## Possible problems encountered

-When installing and using this project, some problems may be encountered, and the various problems encountered so far are summarized as follows:
-Before asking questions, take a look at this [Notes](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/notes.md)
+- March 27, 2023: Added multi-round interactive dialog script with alpaca-lora-serve service
+- March 29, 2023: Added gradio typewriter-like output with beam search, better user interaction support.
+- March 26, 2023: Provides a quantitative approach
+- March 24, 2023: Released checkpoint-8000 for training about 1.5 epochs on belle+guanaco（100w data）
+- March 23, 2023: Released checkpoint-4000 with 50w data training
+- March 23, 2023: Deploy the code for fine-tuning and inferencing in colab
+- March 23, 2023: Provides code that can be used for inference in pure c++

 ## Table of Contents

 [Vicuna](https://github.com/Facico/Chinese-Vicuna)